email-types/data/packages/data/README.md

 }
 ```

+#### Operators

+Operator syntax that can be used to create MSO conditional expressions,
+comments.

 #### Types

 CSS basic data types, such as `<sting>` and `<length>`, that are acceptable
 values that can be used by MSO properties.

+#### Versions

+MSO version vectors that map to specific Outlook clients.
+This is commonly used
+to target specific versions of Outlook with conditional comments.